hexchat/hexchat-addons/c/hexchat_winampctrl/ReadMe.txt

 ###Compilation###

-* If compiling for 64bit, comment out line 28 of winamp.h.
-* If compiling for 32bit, leave line 28 as is.
+* Make sure to add the plugin.def file to linker command line options, as detailed in the HexChat C plugi documentation.

 ###Known Bugs###

-* Asian language characters are displayed as question marks
+* None

 ###Testing###
-* Tested with XChat-WDK 1503 x64 and foobar2000 1.1.11 with foo_winamp_spam 0.90aFix
+* Tested with HexChat 2.9.1 x64 and Winamp 5.63